alexander-cooke/ReadersWritersProblem/README.md

 # Readers Writers Problem
-Using pthreads to simulate a simple CPU Scheduler.
+Using POSIX Pthreads library functions to solve the readers-writers problem for a simulated CPU scheduler.